-Climate change may also lead to more intense and unpredictable winds and storm events.
+Climate change may also lead to more intense and unpredictable storm events and winds.
 These storms may deviate from prevailing wind patterns for the region.
 These winds can accelerate shoreline erosion in some areas or cause erosion in areas not typically subject to erosion.
 Additionally, these winds can increase wave damage on structures and boats along the lake.

-The buoys authorized under this lease may require more frequent inspection and maintenance to ensure they are not displaced during storm events.
+Shoreline structures authorized under this lease may require more frequent inspection and maintenance to ensure they are not displaced during storm events.
 Watercraft moored to buoys, piers, or docks are also vulnerable to damage from high wind events and excessive waves.